mandatoryhashtags/sixfinity-shadowrun/core_rules.md

-the Ignite spell accelerates molecular motion in the target, causing it to catch fire once the spell becomes permanent. the spellcaster must achieve enough Effect to beat a TN equal to the target’s Object Resistance.
+the Ignite spell accelerates molecular motion in the target, causing it to catch fire once the spell becomes permanent. the spellcaster must achieve enough Effect to beat a Threshold equal to the target’s Object Resistance.
 Once the target ignites, it burns normally until it is consumed or extinguished.
 Against living targets, treat Ignite as an Opposed Test pitting